praetoriandigital/cub-docs/fields.md

   ```

 * <a name="position"></a>**position**: Position selector with autosuggestions.
-  Initial value will be users current position if available.
+  Initial value will be user's current position if available.

   **IMPORTANT**: most likely you should use **position** field alongside **orgainzation** field.
 Based on combofox field.
   ```js